 According to the experts at the American Congress of Obstetricians and Gynecologists, surgery can improve stress urinary incontinence symptoms in most women.
 There are different procedures and different ways to perform them, such as through an incision in the abdomen or the vagina or with a laparoscope, a tool that requires much smaller incisions.
-Some of the factors that might influence the choice of procedure are your age, your lifestyle, your medical history and the reason for your incontinence.
+Some of the factors that might influence the choice of procedure are your age, lifestyle, medical history and the reason for your incontinence.

 When the urethra has dropped from its natural place or if its sphincter muscle is weak, placing and attaching a sling (think of it as a narrow strap) under the urethra acts as a hammock to lift or support it and the neck of the bladder.
 Traditionally the sling is a strip of tissue (even your own) or synthetic material.
 There are different ways to attach the sling internally; some procedures take under 30 minutes to complete and don’t require an overnight hospital stay.